Phonk

 Phonk (/fɒŋk/) is a subgenre of hip hop and trap music directly inspired by 1990s Memphis rap.
-Mostly present on the SoundCloud platform, the music is characterized by vocals from old Memphis rap tapes and samples from early-1990s hip hop, often combining them with elements of jazz and funk.
-The genre deploys distorting techniques such as chopped and screwed to create a darker sound.
+The genre is characterized by its use of vintage Memphis rap vocals, chopped and screwed production techniques, and samples from early 1990s hip hop, often combined with samples from jazz and funk.

-Initially developed in the 2000s in the Southern United States, mainly in Houston and Memphis, the genre's early pioneers include DJ Screw, X-Raided, DJ Spanish Fly, DJ Squeeky, and the collective Three 6 Mafia.
-In the late-2010s, through streaming platforms such as SoundCloud, the genre developed more of an emphasis on jazz and classic hip hop.
+The genre emerged in the Southern United States during the 1990s, with pioneers like DJ Screw, Three 6 Mafia, and DJ Spanish Fly laying its groundwork.
+The term "phonk" was popularized in the early 2010s by rapper and producer SpaceGhostPurrp, who described it as a modern take on funk-inspired hip hop.

-Popularized by TikTok and the drift community in social media, "drift phonk" is a subgenre of phonk which emerged in Russia in the late-2010s; its main features are the use of cowbells and high bass.
-It is generally used in lo-fi videos showing drifting cars.
-With the rise in popularity of drift phonk, the word "phonk" started to become more associated to the subgenre as opposed to the original genre.
+In the late 2010s, a subgenre called drift phonk emerged in Russia, distinguished by its heavy use of cowbells, aggressive basslines, and faster tempos.
+Gaining widespread popularity through social media platforms like TikTok, drift phonk became synonymous with the broader phonk genre, often overshadowing its original sound.

 History

-Phonk took inspiration from trap roots in the Southern United States in the mid 1990s.
+Phonk took inspiration from trap roots in the Southern United States in the mid-1990s.
 Artists or musical groups like DJ Screw, X-Raided, DJ Spanish Fly, DJ Squeeky, and the collective Three 6 Mafia all helped pioneer the foundations for the genre to emerge many years later, with the Houston chopped and screwed seen as the precursor to the genre.
-While phonk died down at the end of the 2000s, it saw a resurgence in the early 2010s, thanks to artists such as SpaceGhostPurrp.
+Artists such as SpaceGhostPurrp and Lil Ugly Mane revived the sound in the form of phonk in the early 2010s.

-The word "phonk" was popularized by SpaceGhostPurrp, who released tracks such as "Pheel tha Phonk", "Bringin' tha Phonk", and "Keep Bringin' tha Phonk".
+The word "phonk" was popularized by SpaceGhostPurrp, who released tracks such as "Pheel tha Phonk", "Bringin' tha Phonk", and "Keep Bringin' tha Phonk" as well his debut album in 2012 called Mysterious Phonk: Chronicles of SpaceGhostPurrp.
 In an interview, he explained that "phonk is slang for funk", in reference to the G-funk music genre.
 YouTube channels such as Ryan Celsius also helped popularize the genre.
 Phonk producers continued to push this sound in the underground, before the genre gained real momentum during the mid-2010s.

 By the end of 2017, phonk had shifted away from the "gritty, dark, Memphis-oriented sound", incorporating more modern vocals, with elements of jazz and classic hip hop.
 This stream of phonk has been described as "rare phonk" by Celsius, characterized by "more of a cleaner, almost mainstream trap sound".
 Between 2016 and 2018, phonk was one of the most listened genres on SoundCloud, with the hashtag #phonk among the most trending each year.